premAI-io/challenge-with-langchain/README.md

 1. **Open Source Github Repository** As Prem is open-source from the start, also apps and services MUST be open-source in all of their parts.
 2. **Use Prem Services** From your local machine in development to production remote servers, with the same interface, API, and services.
-3. **Don't Log User Data on your server or third parties** No centralized API at any point of the stack!
+3. **Don't Leak User Data to third parties** No centralized API at any point of the stack!
 Your users don't want you to sell them out to Big Tech.

 ## Judging Criteria